TASMANIA

 These initiatives may meet a specific need or simply be a fun way to celebrate being part of a community.
 This includes fostering a strong sense of community spirit and enhancing the way people connect within the community.

-The Spirit Super Connecting Communities Award is open to individuals, or a group of two or more young people.
-Nominees for group nominations must be able to demonstrate that those leading the group and driving the initiative, are under the age of 30, as per the Conditions of Entry.
+The Connecting Communities Award is open to individuals, or a group of two or more young people.
+Nominees for group nominations must be able to demonstrate that those leading the group and driving the initiative, 30 years of age or under, as per the Conditions of Entry.

 a) In planning